"It's not about adaption, but about the absolute search for the discovery of musical possibilities"

 The ensemble made its debut in 2008 at the Berlin Konzerthaus, performing Bach’s C major concerto (BWV 1061a) in a version for four marimbas.
 Both the transcription and the performance were praised for respecting Bach’s original score and the spirit of historically informed performance.
 Since then, the Wave Quartet, placing a special emphasis on Bach and contemporary repertoire, has appeared at such venues as Salzburg’s Grosses Festspielhaus (with the Mozarteum Orchestra) and the Athenaeum Bucharest (with the Romanian National Symphony Orchestra).
 Concerts and masterclasses have taken the Wave Quartet around both Europe and the Far East, a region where the ensemble has enjoyed great success since its early days.

 The quartet’s first CD, Aurora Borealis, released in 2008, was followed in 2009 by a recording, made with Salzburg Barock and conductor Peter Sadlo, of the three Bach concertos that had formed the group’s starting point.
 Senza Ripieno followed in 2011, a programme of seldom-heard baroque music, performed on an intimate scale.
 2016 brought the GENUIN Classics release Loco, a programme of tango-infused music by Astor Piazzolla and Carlos Gardel and numbers by the Mexican duo Rodrigo y Gabriela.
-The quartet returned to Bach in 2016, collaborating with L'Orfeo Barockorchester, and a recording of the results is scheduled for release on Sony Classical.
+The quartet returned to Bach in 2016, collaborating with L'Orfeo Barockorchester , and a recording of the results was released by Sony Classical in September 2017 .

 "Pure life.
 Just listen to be intruiged "